jeremiah-c-leary/static-timing-by-example/docs/source/source_synchronous_input_timing.rst

 Writing the constraints involves the following steps:

 -  Create the receive clock
--  Apply delays to data path
+-  Apply delays to input data path

 It is important to write the constraints to match reality.
 The following will step through every command and explain why it is used.